Raezroth/Minecraft-Pinephone/README.md

 2. Run launcher via script or preferred method. #You may have to set the path to java

+3. Setup Forge or Fabric with Optifine

+4. PROFITTT!!!!!

 WILL NOT LAUNCH GAME WHEN HITTING PLAY WITHOUT THIS STEP
 ---
 Add `-Dorg.lwjgl.librarypath=/home/$USER/lwjgl3arm64` or `-Dorg.lwjgl.librarypath=/home/$USER/lwjgl3arm32`